pi0/y-crossws/README.md

 [yjs](https://docs.yjs.dev/) websocket server powered by [crossws](https://crossws.unjs.io/), works on Node.js, Deno, Bun, Cloudflare Workers and more without any framework dependency and compatible with unmodified [y-websocket](https://github.com/yjs/y-websocket) client provider.

 > [!IMPORTANT]
-> This is pretty much work in progress.
+> This is pretty much a work in progress.
 Feedback and contributions are more than welcome 🤞

 ## Usage

-We need to first initiate crossws universal hooks:
+We first need to initiate universal cross-hooks:

 ```js
 import { createHandler } from "y-crossws";